GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

 For each environment, JIT Access maintains:

 +   A [policy document](policy-reference.md) that defines the groups for this environment.
-+   A Secret Manger secret that contains the policy document.
++   A Parameter Manager parameter that contains the policy document.
 +   A service account that's used to provision IAM bindings for resources in this environment.

-If you're planning to use a single environment, it's best to create the secret and service account in the project that contains the JIT Groups application.
-If you're planning to use multiple environments, and delegate the administration of these environments to different teams, then it's best to create a dedicated project for each environment and create the secret and service account there.
+If you're planning to use a single environment, it's best to create the parameter and service account in the project that contains the JIT Groups application.
+If you're planning to use multiple environments, and delegate the administration of these environments to different teams, then it's best to create a dedicated project for each environment and create the parameter and service account there.

 ## Register the environment